Community Services | ||||

 (a) 2628 Ash Street, Connaught Gardens, 2 residential towers

-(b) 600 West 10th Avenue, Vancouver Cancer Centre treatment facility with corner plaza at Heather Street
+(b) 600 West 10th Avenue, Vancouver Cancer Centre treatment facility with

-(c) 575 West 10th Avenue, Canadian Cancer Society lodge and administrative offices
+(c) 575 West 10th Avenue, Canadian Cancer Society lodge and administrative

 (d) Future development site (now an open space)